torognes/inf9380/cloud/elasticluster_part2.md

 ## 1. On the admin-server: Create an Elasticluster configuration file for the cluster

-Download a semi-ready elasticluster config file and edit the parts indicated in the file:
+Download a semi-ready elasticluster config file:

 ```
 cd $HOME
 wget https://raw.githubusercontent.com/torognes/inf9380/master/cloud/elasticluster.config -O ~/.elasticluster/config
 ```

 Then go into the configuration file and edit it, with nano, vi(m) or emacs.
-The parts that need editing are marked.
-Basically this is the username and password to NREC, and the name you will call your cluster.
+The parts that need editing are marked, and are  the username and password to NREC, and the name you will call your cluster.

-I will show here with emacs how to open the file:
+An example using emacs how to open the file:
 ```
 emacs -nw ~/.elasticluster/config
 ```